Contrarian Corpus

 8.9x vs peers 9.3x-10.7x (Yum, McDonald's, Burger King, Sonic)

-Brand share of true EBITDA
+Brand share of adjusted EBITDA

 Brand Wendy's = 93% of 2008E EBITDA once adjusted for market rent and franchise fees; OpCo only 7%